Extending the Builder

 Background

-createMarkdownIt in render.mjs builds the single markdown-it instance the entire pipeline uses.
-It applies markdown-it-attrs, markdown-it-deflist, markdown-it-footnote, and roughly ten in-tree plugins in a fixed order.
+createMarkdownIt in render.mjs builds the configured markdown-it instance.
+Plugins are applied in a fixed order: markdown-it-attrs, markdown-it-deflist, markdown-it-footnote, then roughly ten in-tree plugins.
 A new plugin becomes part of that order.

 1. Write the plugin

-A markdown-it plugin is a function that receives the md instance (and an optional options object) and mutates it by adding rules, overriding renderer functions, or adjusting options.
+A markdown-it plugin is a function that receives the md instance and mutates it.
+Two common shapes:

-Renderer override example — wrap every <table> in a scrollable container:
+Renderer override — wrap every <table> in a scrollable container:

 // builder/table-wrap-plugin.mjs